Superconducting properties of 3D low-density TI-bipolaron gas in magnetic field: Thermodynamic Properties of a TI-Bipolaron Gas in a Magnetic Field

 Accordingly the difference of entropies $S_S-S_N$ will be written as:

-Fig.~\ref{fig8} shows the temperature dependence of the difference of entropies \eqref{60} for various values of critical temperatures $(\tilde{\omega}_i)$ given in Fig.~\ref{fig2}.
-These dependencies may seem strange in, at least, two respects: 1.
-In BCS and GL at the most critical point $T_c$ the difference of entropies becomes zero in accordance with Rutgers formula.
-In Fig.~\ref{fig8} entropy is a monotonous function $\tilde{T}$ which does not vanish for $T=T_c$.
-2. Second, in absolute terms, the difference $|\tilde{S}_S-\tilde{S}_N|$, when approaching the limit point $\tilde{T}_c=25.2$, which corresponds to the value $\tilde{\omega}=0$, as it can be seemed should decrease rather than increase vanishing at $\tilde{\omega}=0$.
+Figure~\ref{fig8} shows the temperature dependence of the difference of entropies \eqref{60} for various values of critical temperatures $(\tilde{\omega}_i)$ given in Figure~\ref{fig2}.
+These dependencies may seem strange in, at least, two respects: \begin{enumerate} \item In BCS and Ginzburg-Landau theory at the most critical point $T_c$ the difference of entropies becomes zero in accordance with Rutgers formula.
+In Figure~\ref{fig8} entropy is a monotonous function $\tilde{T}$ which does not vanish for $T=T_c$. \item Second, in absolute terms, the difference $|\tilde{S}_S-\tilde{S}_N|$, when approaching the limit point $\tilde{T}_c=25.2$, which corresponds to the value $\tilde{\omega}=0$, as it can be seemed should decrease rather than increase vanishing at $\tilde{\omega}=0$. \end{enumerate}

 As for the second point, this is really the case for $|S_S-S_N|$, since the value of the maximum field $H_{max}$ and, accordingly, the multiplier $H^2_{max}/8\pi$ relating the quantities $S_S-S_N$ and $\tilde{S}_S-\tilde{S}_N$ becomes zero for $\tilde{\omega}=0$.